microsoft/pxt/common-docs/blocks/custom.md

 ## Using a shared project in **Extensions**

 You can add a shared project as a dependent package and re-use all the blocks from that project.
-Jsut click on the **Extensions** button, paste the shared project url, and search.
+Just click on the **Extensions** button, paste the shared project url, and search.

 ## Development cycle